 Active Community Engagement

 Bard College at Simon’s Rock seeks to have its students be not only academically successful, but also physically and emotionally healthy citizens of the world.
-Simon’s Rock students work hard at their intellectual pursuits.
-Learning at Simon’s Rock, however, goes beyond intellect.
+We believe that intellectual learning is enhanced and enjoyment of all our campus has to offer is improved when learning at Simon’s Rock goes beyond intellect.
 The Active Community Engagement (or ACE) requirement provides a framework for students to learn how to balance their academic success with physical, emotional and social well-being, and to become active participants in the life of their communities.

 Oversight: The Dean of Students oversees and has authority to develop, plan and implement the ACE requirement with the assistance of the ACE Advisory Board.
-The ACE Advisory Board is chaired by an ACE Coordinator selected by the Dean of students, and staffed with representatives of several major departments on campus.
+The ACE Advisory Board is chaired by an ACE Coordinator selected by the Dean of Students, and staffed with representatives of several major departments on campus.
 Members of the Advisory Board may include representatives from the Faculty, Academic Affairs, Alumni Library, Health Services, the Kilpatrick Athletic Center, Residence Life, Student Activities, and the Win Commons.
-The Board’s purpose is to facilitate communication and collaboration on ACE projects, continually refine the guidelines of the program, and assist members of their respective departments to implement effective and accessible programming.
+The Board’s purpose is to facilitate communication and collaboration on ACE projects, continually refine the guidelines of the program, and assist members of their respective departments with the implementation of effective and accessible programming.